MedSecurance/CommunicationRecommendation/README.md

      - `EMAIL_SENDER_PASSWORD`: The password of the sender email.
      - `EMAIL_SENDER_NAME`: The name of the sender to be shown on emails.
 Default is `Med Securance`
      - `REACT_APP_API_BASE_URL`: The URL of the MedSecurance backend server.
 This is required for the `frontend` application to communicate with the backend.
-     - `MEDSEC_URL`: The URL of the MedSecurance backend server.
-This is required for the system to communicate with the backend.
-     - `ADMIN_EMAIL`: A valid email address for the network administrator
+     - `ADMIN_EMAIL`: A valid email address for the network administrator.
+A valid email address for the network administrator.
+This email will receive notifications in case of intrusion detection events or unknown device detection.
      - `UPDATE_DELAY_MINUTES`: Defines how often the tool will request information for unknown devices on the network from the device manager module.
 Default is 1 minute.
      - `EMAIL_DELAY_DAYS`: How frequently the tool will send an unknown device email alert to the `ADMIN_EMAIL` in days.
 Default is 1 day.
      - `KEYCLOAK_BACKEND_URL`: The URL of the Keycloak server.
 This is required for the `backend` application to communicate with the Keycloak server.